superhj1987/awesome-codes/README.md

 # awesome-codes

-some useful codes to mark
+some useful codes to mark except java.

+Java useful code is in https://github.com/superhj1987/awesome-training-4j